PATRIC3/mauve-viewer/README.md

 ## Citation

-Paper pending.
 In the meantime, please cite this repo:

 N. Conrad, A Whole Genome Alignment Visualization Tool for the Web, (2019), GitHub repository, https://github.com/nconrad/mauve-viewer